audit-labs-audits/telcoin-network/docs/design/execution.md

 ##### Ommers
 *Ethereum*: A collection of uncle headers.
 Considered a "constant value" (empty vec) in PoS.

-*TN*: The ordered list of batche hashes (flattened) in the ConsensusOutput.
+*TN*: The ordered list of batch hashes (flattened) in the ConsensusOutput.

 *Logic*: Batches are proposed in parallel.
 This could be used to guarantee a complete ConsensusOutput included all batches.
 Batch validation ensures parent hash matches.
 TN can include this data without any cascading consequences using the current default `EthBeaconConsensus` logic from reth because batches don't have ommers, only final execution blocks.